Building a Self-Healing k3s Homelab (Part 5): RCU Stalls, Watchdogs, and Actually Healing

 | Hardware watchdog | Complete kernel hangs where systemd can’t run |

-| RCU stall watchdog | Network black-hole from sustained RCU stall cascade |
+| RCU stall watchdog | Network black-hole from sustained or burst RCU stall cascade |

 ExecStartPre cleanup | Sandbox leaks after any unclean shutdown |